 Please do NOT allow your child to tease or taunt dogs in any way.
 No matter where I’ve set my paws around the globe, I’ve had children stomp the ground, make weird sounds or mean faces, and laugh hysterically as they get close to me.
 Such acts may seem innocent to most parents, but they will only worsen into full-fledged acts of animal abuse overtime if left uncorrected.
 Disturbingly, a high correlation exists between animal abusers and human abusers; hence, one who abuses animals is highly likely to abuse other humans.

-What if I told you that the kid was yelling AND gesturing to kick and hit the dog for barking (just minutes before this photo was taken)?
+In Spain, we saw this kid yelling AND gesturing to kick and hit a Shiba for barking.
 Even though he didn’t touch the dog (thankfully), his intentions were clear and cruel.
 Sadly, his grandma failed to reprimand him as she disregarded his actions as “harmless.”
 After all, he’s “only a kid.”
-It wasn’t until my human and I politely intervened to ask him to stop scaring the dog.
+It wasn’t until my human and I politely intervened to ask him to stop taunting the dog.
 Certainly, it’s not the child’s fault since his behavior towards animals stems from parenting and role modeling.
 If this child’s ill intentions to inflict harm are not corrected soon, it is plausible that he will use violence against BOTH animals and other humans in the future.
 According to the Humane Society, “studies show that chronic physical aggression (e.g. animal cruelty) by elementary school boys increases the likelihood they will commit continued physical violence as well as other nonviolent forms of delinquency during adolescence.”

 #3 Children PULL, GRAB, or STEP ON the dog’s tail, causing pain and fear to the dog